 Go remote, be in control: The insider’s guide to off-road caravanning

-You hear a lot about remote travel, but what’s it actually mean for us caravanners?
+You hear a lot about remote travel, but what does it actually mean for us caravanners?
 And perhaps more importantly, how remote can you (safely) go?

 I was talking with the Ed (Tim) the other day, and the conversation went something like this:

-ED: You used to do a lot of 4WDing, didn’t you?
+ED: You used to do a lot of remote 4WDing, didn’t you?

 ME: Yup (thinks ‘done the Canning Stock Route five times, the Simpson Desert 16 times, most of Len Beadell’s tracks, and a lot of cross-country hikes’).
 ED: But now you’re into caravanning?

 ME: Yup (thinks ‘the arthritis says I’m too old for cross-country shit’).